VakteyeVakteye

 What incidents require reporting under NIS2 and to whom?

 Article 23 requires notification of any incident with significant impact on service continuity or recipients.
 The clock is tight: an early warning to the CSIRT/competent authority within 24 hours of awareness, an incident notification within 72 hours, and a final report within one month.
-In Sweden, notifications go to CERT-SE (operated by MSB) and the relevant sector authority.
+In Sweden, notifications go to CERT-SE (operated by MCF) and the relevant sector authority.
 'Significant impact' is defined in Article 23(3) — disruption of service, financial loss, harm to others.

 What are the maximum NIS2 fines in Sweden?